GUIDELINES FOR AUTHORS

 3.1.
 Proofs

 The corresponding author will receive page proofs (as PDF files) by e-mail.
-Corrections referring to typesetting, editing, completeness and correctness of the manuscript should be made within five days.
+Corrections referring to typesetting, editing, completeness, and correctness of the manuscript should be made within five days.
 Significant changes at this stage are not acceptable.
-The authors bear main responsibility for proofreading: any subsequent corrections cannot be guaranteed.
-If no response from the authors is received, the Editor reserves the right to delay publication or to proceed to press without author proofs.
+The authors bear the main responsibility for proofreading: any subsequent corrections cannot be guaranteed.
+If no response from the authors is received, the Editor reserves the right to delay publication or to proceed to press without author proof.

 The corresponding author, at no cost, will be provided with a PDF file of the article via e-mail.